Frequently Asked Questions

 11) If I decide not to interview in the Fall Recruiting Program, does that mean I'll be forever unemployed?

 No. About 80% of the nation's law graduates do not get hired through Fall Recruiting Programs but find employment in a number of other ways.
 There are many things you can do to find employment as a student or graduating third-year.

-- Make an appointment to talk to one of our career counselors to discuss your career plans, job search strategy, etc. Prepare your resume and tailor a personalized cover letter to employers of your preference.
+- Make an appointment to talk to one of our Career Advisors to discuss your career plans, job search strategy, etc. Prepare your resume and tailor a personalized cover letter to employers of your preference.